 Tax-free dividend allowance

-For up to £2,000 of dividend income, there is no tax to pay - regardless of how much other income you have.
+The dividend allowance is £2,000.
+There is no tax to pay on dividend income up to £2,000 - regardless of how much other income you have.

 Dividend tax rates